ianlcurtis/devboxlab/README.md

 The next step is to create a range of resources that we will need so our Dev Manager can create Projects which will in turn enable their developers to spin up Dev Boxes.

-### Create a virtual network
+### Create a virtual network for UK and India Dev teams
 <details>
-  <summary>TASK: Create a Virtual Network resource called "uk-vnet" inside a resource group named "dev-center-network" in uksouth (or your preferred region).</summary>
+  <summary>TASK: Create a Virtual Network resource called "uk-vnet" inside a resource group named "dev-center-network" in uksouth.
+Do the same for "india-vnet" in centralindia</summary>

 -   In the Azure Portal go to the "Create a resource" menu which can be found by clicking the menu button in the top left corner of the